quantenschaum/piripherals/README.md

 # piripherals

-a collection of classes to interact with peripherals for the RaspberriPi
+a collection of classes to interact with peripherals for the RaspberryPi

 ## Installation